Adhish1612Acharya/Homebnb/README.md

 #A Full stack project...

-It is an application built using MongoDB , Express and Node
+It is an application built using MongoDB , Express , Node and ejs